renaissance-benchmarks/renaissance/README.md

 - `als` - Runs the ALS algorithm from the Spark MLlib. (default repetitions: 30)

+- `als-ml` - Runs the ALS algorithm from the Spark ML library. (default repetitions: 30)

 - `chi-square` - Runs the chi-square test from Spark MLlib. (default repetitions: 60)

 - `dec-tree` - Runs the Random Forest algorithm from the Spark ML library. (default repetitions: 40)